 The activities in the park brought a bigger crowd, and people walking by the park was interested after seeing all the people gathered there.
 It was especially interesting the part about “Statements from femicide survivors and their families, UN Women”.

 An eventful week

-As you can see it has been an eventful week, and we are all happy to have been in the different 8M events.
-We now go back to our work at the local schools in Cali and Popayán.
+As you can see, it has been an eventful week, and we are all happy to have been in the different 8M events.
+We will now go back to our work at the local schools in Cali and Popayán.
 Camila and Salka will be at 20 de Julio and Nori will finish up the last couple of groups at the school Gabriela Mistral.